Fall 2019/Spring 2020 High School InternFFAC - Bay Area

 Cooking: Preparing food plans for demos following lectures and cooking food for PD days.
 Cooking will meet the Saturday before PD day.

 Events: Planning Teacher Appreciation, Veggie Grill fundraiser, and other upcoming events.
 Events will meet via Google Hangouts at least once a month.
 Events will attend and organize FFAC events.

 Interns can be on as many subcommittees as they would like.

 During the school year, all interns will be participating in the Changemaker Project curriculum through the Teachable platform.
 There are five sections related specifically to factory farming (Animal Abuse and Exploitation, Intersectionality of Animal Rights and Social Justice, Plant-Based Diets and Human Health, Business and Marketing of the Food Industry, and Environmental Impact of Animal Agriculture).
 Each section contains about five short lessons.
 At the end of the curriculum, interns will be working in teams of 4-5 to design a project to address these issues and will be pitching these ideas to receive funding for their projects.
 Further information will be discussed in the interview.

 Excellent communication skills — verbal and written.
 Interns should reply to all correspondence within 24 hours on weekdays, actively respond to emails, utilize the Slack channel and join the Facebook group.

 Strong organizational skills.
 All events are stored in Google Calendar.

 Creative and critical thinking

-*Successful high school interns will be awarded Certificates of Completion and be eligible for awards, a small transportation stipend, and letters of reference at the end of the school year.
-Priority deadline to fill out this form is September 16th for the Fall 2019/Spring 2020 program.
-Prospective interns will be contacted for their resumes and a 30 min informational interview over Google Hangouts.
-For more information, contact email@example.com.
+*Successful high school interns will be awarded Certificates of Completion and are eligible for awards, a small transportation stipend, and letters of reference at the end of the school year.